ITR ITR

 How large amount of FD is tax-free?

-When capitalizing in FD, an investor is eligible to insist a revenue tax protection on involvements up to 1.5 lakh rupees.
+When capitalizing in income tax on fixed deposit, an investor is eligible to insist a revenue tax protection on involvements up to 1.5 lakh rupees.
 The earned interest on a tax saving FD is subjected to tax and is deducted at the source as TDS.
-Options like overdraft, loan, or early withdrawal are not available in the case of tax-saving fixed deposits.
+Options like overdraft, loan, or early withdrawal are not available in the case of Income tax on fixed deposit.

 How to Save Tax on FD?